Matthlas/SoLaWI_project/README.md

 Additional Assets used for World building:
 - LowPolyBrickHouses

+#### Bugs Bugs Bugs
+Additionally to those major additions we also fixed bugs in the old version and made some more minor adjustments

 ## First version
 Link to a Let's Play video showing off the features of the game: https://youtu.be/B4_037opUOE